H Yoga Mat (Hot Yoga): Best Picks for Grip & Durability

 Weight & Portability

 For studio commuters, weight matters.
-Natural rubber mats (5-8 lbs) are stable but heavy, while TPE mats (2-4 lbs) are portable.
-Travel-friendly yoga mats, like foldable 3mm options, suit frequent travelers.
+Natural rubber mats (5–8 lbs) are stable but heavy, while TPE mats (2–4 lbs) are portable.
+Travel-friendly yoga mats, like foldable 3 mm options, can suit frequent travelers.

 Absorbency & Hygiene

 One of the biggest challenges in hot yoga is dealing with sweat.
-Open-cell mats—like those made of PU or microfiber—soak up moisture to improve grip, though they’ll need a deeper clean more often.
-TPE mats clean up quickly with a simple wipe, but they can become slick when damp.
-No matter the material, always air dry your hot yoga mat to prevent mildew.
+Open-cell mats—like those made of PU or microfiber—soak up moisture to improve grip, though they may require more frequent deep cleaning.
+TPE mats usually clean up quickly with a simple wipe, but they can become slick when damp.
+No matter the material, always air dry your hot yoga mat to help minimize mildew.

 Design & Aesthetics